netzfisch/netzfisch.github.io/_posts/2013-08-26-using-dropbox-as-private-github-repository.md

     $ cd dropbox/git
     $ git init --bare cloud-repo.git
     $ cd ~/local-repo
-    $ git add remote dropbox ~/dropbox/git/cloud-repo.git
+    $ git remote add dropbox ~/dropbox/git/cloud-repo.git

-## Usage
+#### Usage

-Than you do `$ git push dropbox master` and dropbox will take care for you via cloud syncronization.
+Than do `$ git push dropbox master` and dropbox will take care for you via cloud syncronization.

 Check out the repo by `$ git clone ~/dropbox/git/cloud-repo.git` from any client with dropbox **syncronization**!